 Fractora is a revolutionary device that combines MicroNeedling with Radio Frequency.
-Its main application is skin rejuvenation, improving fine lines and wrinkles, diminishing blemishes and reducing the appearance of scars and stretch marks.
+Its main application is skin rejuvenation, improving fine lines and wrinkles, diminishing blemishes, and reducing the appearance of scars and stretch marks.

 When used for hyperhidrosis, Fractora can safely and effectively stop excessive sweating.
-Unlike Botox that blocks nerve signals, Fractora targets the overactive sweat glands themselves.
+Unlike Botox which blocks nerve signals, Fractora targets the overactive sweat glands themselves.
 By targeting the area of excessive sweating, Fractora safely penetrates the skin with Radio Frequency (RF) energy to target underlying sweat glands.
 This intense thermal energy damages the sweat glands, effectively disabling them.

-One of the most appealing benefits of Fractora for the treatment of Hyperhidrosis is that results are long lasting.
+One of the most appealing benefits of Fractora for the treatment of Hyperhidrosis is that results are long-lasting.
 Most patients experience a permanent decrease in excessive sweating after just one treatment with Fractora.*

-Which Treatment for Hyperhidrosis is right for You?
+Which Treatment for Hyperhidrosis Is Right for You?